columbia/xtern/readme.txt

 > sudo easy_install-2.7 lxml
 > sudo apt-get install libgomp1 libgmp-dev libmpfr-dev libmpc-dev

+And also install some libraries for some applications.
+> sudo apt-get install libmp3lame-dev

 1. Add $XTERN_ROOT (the absolute path of "xtern") into environment variables in your ~/.bashrc.
 Run "echo $XTERN_ROOT" and "echo $LD_LIBRARY_PATH"